willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 # Manage Microsoft 365 Copilot settings in the Microsoft 365 admin center

 You can manage Microsoft 365 Copilot through the Microsoft 365 admin center by going to the Settings tab on the Copilot page.
-Manage how users in your organization interact with Microsoft 365 Copilot, Copilot for Security, and more.
+Manage how users in your organization interact with Microsoft 365 Copilot, Security Copilot, and more.

 ## Before you begin